J.G. Whittier Middle School

 Dear Families and Students,

-As we head into Spring, I wanted to take a moment to remind everyone about the importance of dressing appropriately when in the school environment.
+I wanted to take a moment to remind everyone about the importance of dressing appropriately when in the school environment.

 Students who do not come to school dressed appropriately will be asked to change clothes or, if that is not possible, a call will be sent home to get different clothes.

 The JG Whittier Middle School dress code is designed to maximize personal expression and style, while maintaining a positive atmosphere that allows everyone to feel comfortable and do their best learning.

 Below is a list of prohibited clothing.
 “Clothing” refers to any personal items, including jewelry/accessories, sweatshirts, backpacks, etc.

 - Clothing with ripped holes